pgEdge/cli/test/t/auto_ddl/README.md

 # AutoDDL Testing Framework

-The AutoDDL testing framework, laid out in the `Runner.py` (the regression runner for pgedge cli), facilitates the automated validation of DDL replication between 2 nodes.
+The AutoDDL testing framework laid out in the `runner.py` program (the regression test runner for the pgEdge CLI), facilitates the automated validation of DDL replication between 2 nodes.
 This framework encompasses SQL test cases that run on designated nodes and perform validation (of the auto-replicated DDL) on a secondary node.

 Key elements include:

 ## SQL Tests
 Test cases are written in .sql files to cover various DDL constructs.
 These files are executed via psql on the node specified in its filename (n1 or n2 specified prior to file extension).
-If no node is specified, n1 is assumed default.
-Each test case comprises a three-set file structure:
+If no node is specified, n1 is the assumed default.
+Each test case is comprised of a three-set file structure:
 - **a file** (e.g. `6555a_create_alter_table_n1.sql`): Contains the main CREATE and ALTER operations on node n1.
 With the cluster being in autoDDL mode, all these DDLs will be auto-replicated to n2.
 - **b file** (e.g. `6555b_table_validate_n2.sql`): Validates DDL on node n2 as a result of executing the a file on n1, and performs cleanup of replicated tables on n2, exercising the DROP construct, which auto-replicates and cleans up on n1.
 - **c file** (e.g. `6555c_table_validate_n1.sql`): Performs final validation on n1 to ensure all tables are dropped.